 How to choose a startup disk on your Mac to boot from USB

-A “startup disk” is a volume or partition of a drive that contains a usable operating system.
+A “startup disk” is a volume or partition of a drive that contains a bootable operating system.

 You can set your Mac to automatically use a specific startup volume, or you can temporarily override this choice at startup.